Katy Coseglia '20 works as a teacher and a student at Chief Paul Memorial School in Kipnuk, Alaska. As a stud...

 If the parent(s) takes a Federal Direct PLUS Loan, one-third of the loan amount, less the federal origination fee, will be credited to the student's account each term.

-The Knox College Business Office offers convenient payment arrangements to manage college costs.
+The Knox College Office of Student Financial Services offers convenient payment arrangements to manage college costs.
 They have partnered with CASHNet to provide electronic payment options and monthly payment plans.
 A payment plan allows you to make monthly payments instead of one payment per term.
 The payment plan is not a loan and there are no interest charges.
 The only cost is a small enrollment fee each term.
 Payment plans for each term can be set up for either four months or three months.

 Students will receive an e-mail at their new Knox e-mail address in July that includes their bill for fall term and instructions on how to access the CASHNet portal.
 They will also receive instructions on how to give parents or guardians access to the portal.
 Only students will receive this initial e-mail.

-If you have any questions about your payment options, please contact our student accounts coordinator in the Knox Business Office.
+If you have any questions about your payment options, please contact a Student Financial Services representative.